Ivy League nude posture photos

 During the 1940s–1960s, nude photographs were routinely taken of incoming freshmen at elite colleges in the United States, such as the Ivy Leagues and Seven Sisters schools.

 Purportedly taken to assess the posture and health of the students, the bulk of the photographs were produced by W. H. Sheldon, a psychologist and eugenicist who believed non-white races were intellectually stunted.
 Sheldon developed a theory that measuring a human body could predict the subject's intelligence, temperament, and moral worth.
 The inspiration to take mass photos for his research came from the founder of eugenics, Francis Galton, who proposed such a photo archive for the British population.

+Unknown college student getting "posture photo" taken, 1885.
+The handkerchief was used early on to preserve anonymity, but fell out of favor by the 1920s.

 The institutions that had "posture photo" programs included Harvard, Yale, Princeton, Brown, Vassar, Wellesley, Mount Holyoke, Swarthmore, University of Pennsylvania, Hotchkiss, Syracuse, University of California, University of Wisconsin, Purdue, Brooklyn College, the Oregon Hospital for the Criminally Insane, and others.
-The years that each institution participated varies.
+The years that each institution participated vary.
 Some schools, such as Harvard and Wellesley, had their own practice of taking posture photos well before Sheldon's involvement, as early as the 1880s.

-Most of the photo archives were destroyed voluntarily by the schools in the 1960s and '70s, after ending their posture photo practices.
+Most of the photo archives were destroyed voluntarily by the schools in the 1960s and 1970s, after ending their posture photo practices.
 After Sheldon's death in 1977, his personal archive of over 20,000 photos and negatives was acquired by the Smithsonian Institution's National Anthropological Archives.
 These were never displayed, and could only be viewed by researchers who petitioned the chief archivist.
 After a write-up in the New York Times Magazine in 1995, the Smithsonian sealed the documents completely, and destroyed the Yale archives upon request.

 Some celebrities have mentioned their experiences getting their posture photo taken, including Sylvia Plath, Nora Ephron, Dick Cavett and Judith Martin (the etiquette expert known as Miss Manners).
 In the 2020s posture photos of the actors James Franciscus and Bill Hinnant resurfaced and were sold on eBay.